alexkincer1/initial-alex-kincer/content/articles/Article1.md

 ```
 The code above created a variable called `contents` to build up a string of HTML code by starting to open the `<tbody>` tag that is the beginning of where the rows will go in the tables body.

-For the following code, the backticks (`) are template literals which will allow for the multiline strings so the code would not require awkward +
+For the following code, the backticks (`) are template literals which will allow for the multiline strings so the code would not require awkward + and be easy to read.

 ```js
 contents += `
     <tr>